Sustainability as the mission of the Chocolate Museum

 As a chocolate museum, we have an average of more than 550,000 visitors from all over the world every year.
 We are convinced that this is the right place to impart knowledge and values for sustainable development to people.
 We want to encourage our museum guests to make their contribution to a sustainable world.

-This is why we invest in education for sustainable development.
+We are therefore investing in education for sustainable development.
 We are the first museum to be certified as an educational institution for sustainable development by both UNESCO (2019) and the state of North Rhine-Westphalia (2018).

-2. reduction of your own CO2 footprint
+2. reduction of our own CO2 footprint

 Since 2016, we have been using 100% green electricity to conserve resources.
 We obtain our district heating from a highly efficient combined heat and power plant.
 Last but not least, our e-bike as a cargo bike for inner-city deliveries makes a small but significant and highly visible contribution to improving our carbon footprint.
-The same applies to the renewal of the lighting by completely switching from light bulbs to LED lights.
+The same applies to the renewal of our lighting by completely switching from light bulbs to LED lights.

-3. climate neutrality through compensation measures
+3. climate friendliness through compensation measures

-These approximately 33,500 trees represent a considerable overcompensation of our CO2 footprint, so that we are climate-positive and will compensate our carbon footprint in the coming years up to the founding year 1993.
+These trees represent a considerable overcompensation of our CO2 footprint, so that we are climate-positive and will compensate our carbon footprint in the coming years up to the founding year 1993.
 We believe this is a pioneering measure.

 We hope you enjoy reading our report and look forward to your feedback.